Gstreamer

 • WebRTC HTTP egress (WHEP) from a MediaServer (whepsrc)

-The whipsink element can be used to publish the end of a pipeline to a real-time stream.
+The whipsink element can be used to publish a gstreamer pipeline out to a Dolby.io real-time stream.
 The attributes that must be defined:

 • auth-token: should be set with your publishing bearer token